anon-hdte/hdte-nn-results-interpretation/README.md

 Representative profiles (see *plot7_practical_representative_profiles.png*) further illustrate the flexibility of HDTE-NN:

-- **Young profile (q=0.10):** HDTE-NN produces a strongly positive and smooth curve, while competing methods remain near zero or slightly negative.
+- **Young profile (q = 0.10):** HDTE-NN produces a strongly positive and smooth curve, while competing methods remain near zero or slightly negative.
-- **Median profile (q=0.50):** HDTE-NN yields a clearly negative curve whose magnitude increases with the threshold, indicating a structured shift differing from the younger group.
+- **Median profile (q = 0.50):** HDTE-NN yields a clearly negative curve whose magnitude increases with the threshold, indicating a structured distributional shift differing from the younger group.
-- **Older profile (q=0.90):** HDTE-NN produces an even more pronounced negative curve, with larger magnitude than the median profile.
+- **Older profile (q = 0.90):** HDTE-NN produces an even more pronounced negative curve, with larger magnitude than the median profile.

-By contrast, competing methods produce flatter or less structured curves, with DRF (joint) remaining particularly close to zero.
+By contrast, competing methods produce flatter or less structured curves, with the DRF (joint) estimator remaining particularly close to zero.

-These profile-level patterns align with the broader literature on heterogeneous treatment effects, where effects may vary substantially across covariate-defined subgroups (e.g., Abadie et al., 2018).
+These profile-level patterns are consistent with the heterogeneous treatment effects observed in prior NHANES analyses and the broader literature on subgroup-dependent causal effects (Abadie et al., 2018).

 ---